lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/1.C_Tutorial/24_tcpip.rst

 .. image:: img/software/24.1.png

-REMOTE_IP needs to be filled in according to the interface of sketchWiFi.pde.
+REMOTE_IP needs to be filled in according to the interface of Processing_wifi.pde.
 Taking this tutorial as an example, its REMOTE_IP is “192.168.2.112”.
 Generally, by default, the ports do not need to change its value.